-Maintenance is the money that's paid to a former partner following separation or divorce; it can be applied for if you were married or in a de facto relationship.
-You can apply as part of your property settlement proceedings or as a separate application.
+Maintenance is the financial support that is provided to a former partner following separation or divorce; it can be applied for if you were married or in a de facto relationship.
+You can apply for spousal maintenance as part of your property settlement proceedings or as a separate application.

 Maintenance entitlement depends on two key questions: